mosaicml/composer/composer/algorithms/ema/README.md

 > ❗ Evaluation should not be done with the training model
 >
-> Evaluation should be done with the `ema_model` in the functional impementation as this is the model containing the averaged parameters.
+> Evaluation should be done with the `ema_model` in the functional implementation as this is the model containing the averaged parameters.
 The ema model can be accessed after training from the `EMA` object via `model = ema.get_ema_model(model)` in the composer trainer implementation.

 ## Attribution